-The Group's policy on whistleblowing is intended to demonstrate that it:-
+The Group's policy on whistleblowing is intended to demonstrate that it:

-- will not tolerate malpractice - respects the confidentiality of staff raising concerns and will provide procedures to maintain confidentiality so far as is consistent with progressing the issues effectively - will provide the opportunity to raise concerns outside of the normal line management structure where this is appropriate - will invoke the Group's disciplinary procedure in the case of false, malicious, vexatious or frivolous allegations; and - will provide a clear and simple procedure for raising concerns, which is accessible to all members of staff employment situation.
+- will not tolerate malpractice. - respects the confidentiality of staff raising concerns and will provide procedures to maintain confidentiality so far as is consistent with progressing the issues effectively.

+- will provide the opportunity to raise concerns outside of the normal line management structure where this is appropriate. - will invoke the Group's disciplinary procedure in the case of false, malicious, vexatious or frivolous allegations; and - will provide a clear and simple procedure for raising concerns, which is accessible to all members of staff.

+Procedure 3.

+This procedure is separate from the Group's adopted procedures regarding grievances.
+Individuals should not use the whistleblowing procedure to raise grievances about their personal employment situation.
 If you are uncertain whether something is within the scope of this procedure you should seek advice from the Head or the Director of Finance and Resources (DFR).

-3. Procedure

-This procedure is separate from the Group's adopted procedures regarding grievances.
-Individuals should not use the whistleblowing procedure to raise grievances about their personal